MS Nuraghes: Features

-Nuraghes was the first of a series of two sister ships, the other being Sharden.
-They are an improved version of the previous Bithia class, with an additional car deck, bringing their gross register tonnage to nearly 40,000 GRT, and allowing a greater cargo capacity, (nearly 2,000 linear meters, which equals about 140 semi-trailers), or a capacity of 1,085 cars.
+Nuraghes was the first of two sister ships, the other being Sharden.
+They are an improved version of the previous Bithia-class, with an additional car deck, bringing their gross register tonnage to nearly 40,000 GT, and allowing a greater cargo capacity (nearly 2,000 lane meters, equivalent to about 140 semi-trailers), or 1,085 cars.
 The ship can carry up to 3,000 passengers and has nine decks: